melissa0987/MovieRentalSystem_db/README.md

 	- **DELETE:** Remove inactive members or expired rental records.

 ---
+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments
+- This project was developed as part of a course assignment.
+All coding techniques and algorithms were implemented independently.
+- Special thanks to the course instructors for their guidance throughout the development process.

 ## Author
-[Melissa :)]
+Melissa :) <br>
-Course: [Database]
+Course: [Database] <br>
 Date: January 2025

-## 📜 License

-This project is open-source and available for educational purposes.
-Contributions and improvements are welcome!